HOLY WEEK 2021: EGP CELEBRATING HOLY WEEK IN THE NEW NORMAL WAY

 Share Post

 The “Semana Santa” or Holy Week is one of the Philippines’ most significant traditions as a Catholic nation in Southeast Asia.
-Embedded in the Filipino culture, Catholicism and its ideas continue to be part of many Filipinos’ customs.
+Embedded in Filipino culture, Catholicism continues to influence customs and practices nationwide.

 Related Articles